3 min read

 Cue cuteness overload!

-But before you get caught up in ridiculously adorable looks, it's important to have realistic expectations as your puppy develops and grows.
+Before you get caught up in ridiculously adorable looks, it's important to have realistic expectations as your puppy develops and grows.

 From potty training to chewing everything in sight, there are ups and downs to this thrilling and challenging journey.

-*Note– Most puppies are not adopted out to their forever families until they are at least 8 weeks of age, so we’ll start there!
+*Note – Most puppies are not adopted out to their forever families until they are at least 8 weeks of age, so we’ll start there!

 Let’s break down the different stages of puppyhood: what’s fun, what’s maybe not-so-fun, and how you can support your puppy most effectively.